Reconciliation Action Plan

 The actions articulated in the council’s RAP have been shaped by the input and perspectives of local Aboriginal and Torres Strait Islander peoples, staff and the broader Onkaparinga community.

-Council is currently developing its Innovate Reconciliation Action Plan 2026–2028, building on the foundations established in our previous Reflect RAP.
+Council has developed a Innovate Reconciliation Action Plan 2026–28, building on the foundations established in our previous Reflect RAP 2022-24.

-The Innovate RAP moves beyond learning and commitment, focusing on implementation — embedding reconciliation into everyday practice across teams and services.
+The Innovate RAP moves beyond learning and foundations and instead focuses on implementation - embedding reconciliation into everyday practice across teams and services.
+RAP includes over 60 actions for our organisation designed to increase cultural understanding, improve employment outcomes for Aboriginal and Torres Strait Islander peoples, and strengthen relationships with community and Traditional Owners.

 Learn more